Roslyn Fuller: Beasts and Gods: Ancient & Digital Democracy

-Response to Andrew Sullivan

-In May 2016 Andrew Sullivan published an article in New York called "Democracies end when they are too democratic" in which he argued that democracies needed elites to "protect this precious democracy from its own destabilizing excesses".
-Fuller responded to Sullivan in "Democracy — Too Much of a Good Thing?".
-Matt Taibbi called it "an amusing exploration of the topic" and it became the topic of a class assignment at Duke University.

-In Defence of Democracy and opposition to "sortition-ism"
+In Defence of Democracy

-In 2019, Fuller followed up on Beasts and Gods with the publication of In Defence of Democracy, which debunks the theories of academics and writers across the political spectrum who believe that voters are either too stupid, too racist or too crazy for democracy.
+In 2019, Fuller followed up on Beasts and Gods with the publication of In Defence of Democracy, which disputes the theories of academics and writers across the political spectrum who believe that voters are either too stupid, too racist or too crazy for democracy.
 She argues that these ideas are based on questionable empirical research, and that democracy is not about “right” or “wrong” outcomes, but simply a method of mediating conflict.
 Fuller also demonstrates that one of the commonly proposed political reforms – randomly selecting citizens into citizen assemblies or decision-making bodies (also called sortition) – not only misconstrues the role sortition played in the ancient Athenian democracy but ultimately enhances elite control by limiting decisions to small, externally controllable groups.

 In 2020, In Defense of Democracy was selected as a finalist for the Next Generation Indie Book Awards.

 Election campaign

-In 2016, Fuller ran as an Independent candidate in the 2016 Irish general election.
+In 2016, Fuller ran as an Independent candidate in the 2016 Irish general election on a platform of digital democracy.

 She received 775 votes.

-She ran on a platform of digital democracy.
 Following the election, Roslyn has implemented her election promise of direct people participation by conducting the first Digital Democracy experiment in Ireland, in which she asked people in her electoral area of Dublin Fingal to discuss and decide on a number of local and national policy priorities.
 She has stated that she intends to take action on the outcome of the initiative as part of her election promise.